 - At no point should the insured make any comment about his/her case or matters surrounding the long-term care insurance claim or case.

 - Avoid making any comments about physical or mental conditions.
 These status comments can potentially be used to show that the insured’s condition has improved or is inconsistent with what the insured has represented.

 - Do not post anything about meeting with lawyers or a lawyer’s staff members.
 This can result in a challenge to the attorney-client privilege.

-- Be very discrete about any photos posted, and avoid posing for any photos that can be misconstrued as the insured participating in a physically challenging activities.
+- Be very discrete about any photos posted, and avoid posing for any photos that can be misconstrued as the insured participating in physically challenging activities.
 Photographs showing physical activity inconsistent with the insured’s claims can be very damaging.

-- Do not post any “party” photos that show the insured drinking alcohol or otherwise being engaged in activity that the insurer can potentially misconstrue as reckless or irresponsible behavior.
+- Do not post any “party” photos that show the insured drinking alcohol or otherwise being engaged in an activity that the insurer can potentially misconstrue as reckless or irresponsible behavior.

 - Do not send any e-mails regarding the insured’s claim or case to anyone other than the insured’s attorneys.
 Emails often contain emotional content that may be inconsistent with the insured’s recollection if the insured is deposed later in litigation.
 Additionally, the insurer may attempt to subpoena these emails.

 - At no time should the insured participate in any blogs, chat rooms or message boards concerning insurance companies.

 There is no guarantee that an insurer will attempt to access the insured’s social media, but the increasing likelihood that an insurer will investigate a long-term care insurance claim through social media, strongly suggests that the insured should take every precaution to minimize any adverse effects that his/her social media could have on a claim.
 After all, the insured’s latest status post could be the determining factor between a generous settlement and failure to collect any benefits.